 Corporate Accounting Career Panel Discussion

-- Accounting/A&IS majors typically have internships while attending SCU and usually have accepted full-time job offers by the beginning of their senior year.
+- Accounting/A&IS majors will have internships during college and usually have job offers by the beginning of their senior year!